OpenLogos

 Technology Lab

-of DFKI started to prepare an initial version of the Logos
+of DFKI started in 2005 to prepare an initial version of the Logos

 system